lucasbueno/steam-clone/README.md

 Steam Clone
 ============

-A Steam clone to teach object oriented programming.
+A Steam clone to teach object-oriented programming.

 The following technologies are utilized:
   * Java